ansible-middleware/instruqt/tracks/a4mw-eap-sso/03-a4mw-eap-sso-configuration/assignment.md

   ```
   In this case, we invoke three different roles, to setup the JDBC driver module in EAP and the systemd unit, in addition to the main install operation.
 3. Take a look at preliminary steps in the `pre_tasks` section: those operations setup the instance firewall to allow ingress to ports use by EAP
-4. Find the file **inventory/group_vars/eap.yml** in the directory tree
-5. The variables defined in this file will override the collection defaults, worth noting that:
+4. Find the file **inventory/group_vars/eap.yml** in the directory tree; the variables defined in this file will override the collection defaults, worth noting that:
   * `app_url` is the download URL of the web application we deploy in EAP
   * `eap_yml_configs` loads additional configuration in EAP, specified in the YAML file
-6. Find the file **templates/eap_ymlconfig.yml.j2** in the directory tree
+5. Find the file **templates/eap_ymlconfig.yml.j2** in the directory tree
-7. This file contains configuration that is applied to EAP subsystems.
+  * This file contains configuration that is applied to EAP subsystems; declarative configuration of EAP components during its bootstrap phase is a new feature which has been made available, in Techincal Preview, since Wildfly 26.0.1/JBoss EAP 7.4.5, and will be Generally Available in the upcoming EAP 8.0.
+The module providing the feature is called **YAML Configuration Extension**, and the **redhat.eap** collection provides both the automatic install for the cumulative patch version needed (via the `eap_apply_cp` variable), and the steps to enable it (via the `eap_enable_yml_config` variable).
+Note that when `eap_apply_cp` is set to `True`, it is possible to pass the collection a specific patch version (like, for instance, `eap_patch_version: 7.4.7`) to be applied; otherwise, letting the variable undefined instructs the collection to determine what is the most recent patch version released at the time of execution.